RDO360/NVENCBenchmarkData/README.md

 | height      | The segments' height in pixels.
 A value of zero means that the height is unchanged. |
 | time        | The required time, in seconds, to encode all the segments of the tile.              |

+## Ethics

+We have obtained the consent of the recognizable people in the videos to publish the data.
+Follow these rules when using the videos.

+- Don't use the videos in illegal, immoral, offensive, misleading or deceptive content.
+- Don't sell or redistribute the videos on other platforms.
+- Don't use the videos in your trade-mark, design-mark, trade-name, business name or service mark.
+- Videos containing recognizable trademarks, logos or brands cannot be used for commercial purposes.
+- Don't imply that any recognizable person or brand in the videos endorses your content or product.

 ## Citation

 **[Redacted]**